 The Tacos-N-Taps Festival

-The Tacos-N-Taps festival combines the incredibly wide range of beer taps in Raleigh with some of the best food from south of the border.
+The Tacos-N-Taps festival combines the extensive range of beer taps in Raleigh with some of the best food from south of the border.
 Of course, beers will not be the only thing present at this festival as you can also enjoy tequila along with other beverages.
 The festival will also feature mariachi bands, contests, Pinata Punchin, and so much more.

 It is one of the best festivals in the city for anyone looking to enjoy the thrill of eating tacos and drinking craft beers.